 - When you see the baking soda become dry, you have to vacuum again.

-- Now, Kill dust mites with proper ingredients because it will cause allergy, asthma, and rashes.
+- Now, Kill dust mites with the proper ingredients because they will cause allergies, asthma, and rashes.

 - If your mattress has any stains, you have to take proper steps to remove those.

 - Don’t forget to wash the mattress cover properly.

 What Causes Yellow Stains on Mattress with Video Guide.

 This is all about our discussion on what causes yellow stains on your mattress.
 As the yellow stains on the mattress are a matter of concern for people, hopefully, this article will minimize your tension and clean bed stains.

 Can sweat stains be removed?